-That briefly changed with the arrival of real-time RPGs such as Blade & Sword (刀剑封魔录, 2002), Prince of Qin (秦殇, 2002) and Seal of Evil (复活之秦殇前传, 2004).
+That briefly changed with the arrival of Diablo-inspired Action-RPGs such as Blade & Sword (刀剑封魔录, 2002), Prince of Qin (秦殇, 2002) and Seal of Evil (复活之秦殇前传, 2004).
 Prince of Qin and Seal of Evil are actually more similar to Baldur’s Gate, having a party of characters, real-time-with pause combat and far more elaborate stories.
-Still, the focus on action made publishers quickly translate them and them and promote them as “Diablo with a history lesson”, making them some of the few Chinese RPGs to ever be officially released in English:
+Still, the focus on action made publishers quickly translate these games and promote them as “Diablo with a history lesson”, making them some of the few Chinese RPGs to ever be officially released in English:

 While some of the translations are quite poor, with terrible voice acting, this could’ve been the start of more regular exports.
 Alas, it was too late — the entire single-player market was about to vanish.

 While all these classic single-player games were being released, a new world of online gaming was taking shape.
 Internet cafes were booming, not only with Counter-Strike, StarCraft, Diablo II and other international titles, but also with Meteor Blade (流星蝴蝶劍.net), a 2002 martial arts action game that could be played online, leading to fierce arena duels:

 China also already had some experience with MUDs, online text-based role-playing games.
 One of its most popular, King of Kings (萬王之王), began in 1996 at the National Tsing Hua University of Taiwan, then in 1999 was turned into a graphical MMORPG, quickly growing popular — reportedly, reaching 10,000 concurrent players a month after release, at a time when Ultima Online and EverQuest had around 100,000 total subscribers each.